lmfit/asteval/doc/api.rst

 .. attribute:: symtable

-   the symbol table.
-A dictionary with symbol names as keys, and object values (data and functions).
+   the symbol table where all data and functions for the Interpreter are stored and looked up.
+By default, this is a simple dictionary with symbol names as keys, and values of data and functions.
+If the `nested_symtable` option is used, the symbol tables will be a subclass of a dictionary with more features, as discussed in :ref:`symtable_section`.

-   For full control of the symbol table, you can simply access the :attr:`symtable` object, inserting, replacing, or removing symbols to alter what symbols are known to your interpreter.
-You can also access the :attr:`symtable` to retrieve results.
+   In either case, the symbol table can be accessed from the calling program using the  :attr:`symtable` attribute of the Interpreter.
+This allows the calling program to read, insert, replace, or remove symbols to alter what symbols are known to your interpreter.

 .. attribute:: error